lunduniversity/lufoss/README.md

 * **Impact** The impact is assessed in relation to existing proof of, e.g., downloads, usage and recognition by end users, other OSS projects, businesses and society.
 * **Öresund Connection** Nominees should have a connection to the Öresund area.

-The criteria are used to assess both persons and publically hosted open source repositories using these [guidelines](http://xxx)
+The criteria are used to assess both persons and publically hosted open source repositories using these [guidelines](https://github.com/bjornregnell/lufoss/blob/master/assessment-guidelines.md).

-**Observe that projects to be evaluated must have an open source license!**

 ## LUFOSS Nomination Committee